TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 4/Genesis 4.26.md

 ---

-And to Seth, to him also there was born a son; and he called his name Enosh.
-Then began men to call upon the name of Jehovah.
+There was also born a son to Seth, and he named him Enosh.
+Then men began to call on Yahweh's name.